-In Episode 1 of Entrepreneur to Author I speak to author, speaker and entrepreneur Darren Finkelstein.
+In Episode 1 of Entrepreneur to Author we speak to author, speaker and entrepreneur Darren Finkelstein.

 Darren has been messing about in boats for most of his life.
 His father introduced him to fishing and his first boating experience was learning to water ski in Melbourne.
-He bought his first boat at age 18 in partnership with a friend and eventually followed his father-in-law’s advice and bought a small half-cabin to go fishing and cruising with his young family.
+He bought his first boat at the age of eighteen in partnership with a friend and eventually followed his father-in-law’s advice, buying a small half-cabin to go fishing and cruising with his young family.

-In fact he felt so strongly about boating that he underwent the full “SEA-CHANGE” promising to never to return to a “real job” with corporate Australia and made boating his profession.
+In fact he felt so strongly about boating that he underwent the full 'sea change' promising to never to return to a real (aka 'corporate') job and made boating his profession.

-Today he is the co-owner of the industry accredited boat dealer/broker St Kilda Boat Sales and Service Centre.
-Located right on the water’s edge at St Kilda Marina they buy, sell, service, repair, fuel and wash boats for their discerning owners and have sold hundreds of new and used power boats of all shapes and sizes.
+Today he's the co-owner of the industry-accredited boat dealer/broker St Kilda Boat Sales and Service Centre.
+Located right on the water’s edge at St Kilda Marina they buy, sell, service, repair, fuel, and wash boats for their discerning owners and have sold hundreds of new and used power boats of all shapes and sizes.